MikaPOINT/ValorantFarmer/README.md

 ### ValorantFarmer👻
-・Hello, this is a Valorant XP farmer made by CipherKill but i changed it a little bit.
+・This is a Valorant XP farmer made by CipherKill but i changed it a little bit.

 ・What is changing from CipherKill version?